 - Glass-mat drywall panels are similar to drywall sheets, and you install them the same way.
 They are approved for tile installation in wet areas such as shower stalls and tub areas.
 If you can find them, they may be the least expensive option.

 Cementboard is also the most popular choice for floor tile because it offers rigidity as well as a smooth working surface, but it has disadvantages.
-It raises the height of the floor by as much as 1/2 inch, and it must be fastened to the subfloor, which makes it unsuitable for use on concrete pads.
+It raises the height of the floor by as much as 1/2 inch, and it must be fastened to the subfloor, which makes it unsuitable for use on concrete slabs.
 Some other options include:

 - Self-leveling mortar provides a level surface without the need for any other underlayment.
 It's far easier to apply than a hard-pack mortar bed, which is the traditional underlayment for floor tiles, and unlike a mortar bed, you can do it yourself.